Cyrano71/TestBureauxLocaux/README.md

 ![alt text](assets/unauthorized.PNG)

-5. With this token you will have access to the list of real estate items in the postgres database:
+5. With this token you will have access to the list of real estate items in the postgres database.
+You have also a search bar that will filter the description :

 ![alt text](assets/realestate_page.PNG)